Ciisse/bitcoin-trackerV2/README.md

     composer install

 Copy .env.example to .env and configure your database connection:

     cp .env.example .env

 Generate the application key:

     php artisan key:generate

 Run the migrations to create the database tables:

     php artisan migrate

+Creating a symbolic link to access files in the storage directory:

+    php artisan storage:link

 Start the development server: